EqualExperts/you-build-it-you-run-it-playbook/practices/governance.md

 The senior manager for the product teams splits the on-call capex budget into a line item per digital service, and then transfers each line item into the corresponding product team budget.
 This maximises incentives for each product team budget holder to:

 * Establish desired business outcomes prior to any development efforts.
-* Choose an appropriate availability target that balances business outcomes insurance with running cost estimates.
+* Choose an appropriate availability target that balances business outcomes insurance with a run cost estimates.
 * Prioritise the protection of live product functionality alongside the delivery of new product features.
 * Lend their credibility to organisational changes that improve on-call experience, such as product teams automating their own telemetry toolchains.
 * Incorporate graceful degradation and adaptability into the customer experience.